Janowoj/simple-components/README.md

 When the browse loads a new HTML file, it throws away all of the JS VARIABLES AND CODE existing on the page.

+e.g.:

+// index.html

+const myVariable = 10;

+user clicks on the link

+// dashboard.html

+// myVariable is not defined!

+# This behavior doesn't really matters for traditional HTML-focused applications.

+# This behavior is a problem for React applications.

+What will happen if we have a React application and we have a link to the dashboard?

+1. User is going to type in our address to the address bar and press enter (browser makes GET request to the server, server sends back index.html).
+2. That HTML file has a script tag that says the browser to load up the bundle.js file (browser makes second GET request to the server, server sends back bundle.js file).
+3. Then the React ap would start up and chances are we would have a component that would reach out to the server any fetch some data with dome API endpoint.
+4. User makes a third GET request to the server, finally we can see a list of images on the screen.

+# If our React app followed traditional navigation ideas, it would take much more requests to show the images on the screen.
+# Whereas with traditional HTML-focused applications, we would have to make only one request to the server.

+There is alternative to traditional navigation.

+# How Navigation works with React?

+// Two scenarios:

+1. User types our address in the address bar or user id at different page and clicks on the link.
+- always send back the index.html file
+- the HTML has a script tag inside of it that says the browser to load up the bundle.js file (make the second GET request to the server, server sends back bundle.js file) our React app starts up
+- when app loads up, React looks at the URL and decide what to show on the screen

+2. User clicks on the link inside our app or presses the back/forward button.
+- stop the browser's default page-switching behavior
+- figure out where the user was trying to navigate to
+- update the content on the screen o trick the user into thinking they swapped pages
+- update address bar to trick the user into thinking they swapped pages